 Running a node currently requires a modest amount of technical know-how.
-For the full instructions on how to run a node, check out this GitHub repository:
+For the full instructions on how to run a node, checkout this Node: Setup guide.

 Once a node is running, it syncs all of the blocks from its peers, as well as the transactions in the "mempool," which have yet to be mined into a block.
 Every node comes with an Admin panel with a Network tab that allows you to monitor the node's sync state.

 Once your node is synced, you have access to the full firehose of DeSo data in real time!
 Below are some tips on how take full advantage of your node.